George Gascón: Early life and education

-Gascon was born on March 12, 1954, in pre-Communist Cuba.
+Gascón was born on March 12, 1954, in pre-Communist Cuba.
 Shortly after the Cuban Revolution in 1959, his father lost his job for alleged anti-government activity, and his uncle, a union organizer, was jailed for over a decade.
 In 1967, Gascón and his family emigrated from Cuba to the United States.

 The family settled in Bell, California, a suburb of Los Angeles.
 At the age of thirteen, Gascón enrolled in Los Angeles Unified School District schools where he struggled to learn English.
 He recalled: "I was spending hours translating everything with a Spanish-English dictionary.
 I started missing a lot of school."
 By 1972, he dropped out of Bell High School.

 Gascón joined the United States Army in 1972.
 In the army, he earned his high school diploma and two years toward an undergraduate degree.
 Gascón served in the 64th Military Police Detachment, much of it in Germany.
 In 1975, he received an honorable discharge as a sergeant.
-After the Army, Gascón completed a Bachelor of Arts in history from California State-Long Beach while working sales jobs.
+After the Army, Gascón completed a Bachelor of Arts in history from California State University, Long Beach while working sales jobs.

 Los Angeles Police Department

 In 1978, Gascón joined the Los Angeles Police Department as a patrol officer.
 After a three-year stint with the LAPD, he returned to work in business management.
 He served as a reserve officer in the Hollenbeck Division of LAPD until 1987.
 In 1987, he returned to LAPD as a full-time police officer.
-Upon his return, he rose through the ranks of LAPD as a Sergeant, Lieutenant, Captain, Commander, and Deputy Chief in 2002.
+Upon his return, he rose through the ranks of LAPD as a sergeant, lieutenant, captain, commander, and deputy chief in 2002.
 During his time with LAPD, Gascón earned his J.D. degree from Western State College of Law in 1996.

-Training Commander after Rampart scandal
+Training commander after Rampart scandal

 In 2000, he took command of the LAPD training unit at the height of the Rampart scandal.
 He was in command of the LAPD training unit, overseeing the LAPD Academy and in-service training, during the federal government's oversight of police reforms.
 Even though there was a mandate for reform, then-Police Chief Bernard Parks did not allocate funding for additional training.
-Gascón used a grant that had originally been funded to research community-policing strategies, and produced three hundred thousand additional training hours.
+Gascón used a grant that had originally been funded to research community-policing strategies, and produced 300,000 additional training hours.

 One of his first orders as training commander was to create an ethics training manual for the LAPD.
-He also implemented problem-based learning and posted a copy of the bill of rights in every LAPD classroom.
-Michael Gennaco, the former head of the United States Justice Department's civil rights division said at the time: "He fundamentally changed the way the LAPD teaches its officers about civil rights."
+He also implemented problem-based learning and posted a copy of the Bill of Rights in every LAPD Academy classroom.
+Michael Gennaco, the former head of the United States Justice Department's civil rights division said at the time, "He fundamentally changed the way the LAPD teaches its officers about civil rights."

 In 2002, Gascón applied to be the Los Angeles Police Department Chief of Police.
 He wanted to partner with community agencies to reduce California's prisoner-recidivism rate.
 William Bratton was ultimately appointed Chief of Police.